Epigene/egd/README.md

 # Extended Game Description
-This gem implements "Extended Game Description", a new chess game description format.
+This gem implements conversion functionality between standart PGN and EGD (Extended Game Description).
-It is based on FEN and Extended Position Description (EPD).
+EGD is a new chess game description format that is based on FEN and Extended Position Description (EPD).

-It provides robust conversion functionality, accepting a valid PGN string, and outputting a JSON string of the chess game in EGD representation.

 ## Installation